The Buildings

 As the Custom House depends solely upon donations for upkeep, your gift of any amount to preserve this priceless treasure would go a long way toward our goal of protecting these precious resources for generations to come.

 The custom house was added to the National Register of Historic Places on July 24, 1973.
-It now serves as a local historical museum.
+It now serves as a local historical museum with oversight by the Cairo Library Board.

 Ward Chapel A.M.E.
 Church